pipecraft2/user_guide/doc/example_analyses_FunBarONT.rst

 Workflow overview
 ~~~~~~~~~~~~~~~~~

-The FunBarONT pipeline consists of several key processing steps designed to handle the characteristics of Oxford Nanopore long-read sequencing data:
+The FunBarONT pipeline consists of the following processing steps designed to handle the characteristics of Oxford Nanopore long-read sequencing data:

-1. **Input validation and quality assessment** - Evaluates read quality and length distribution
+1. **Quality Control (NanoPlot)** - Generates quality reports and statistics for each sample
-2. **Length filtering** - Removes reads that do not meet minimum length requirements for reliable ITS2 amplicon detection
-3. **Adapter/primer removal** - Optional trimming of known sequences from the terminal ends of reads
-4. **Quality filtering** - Applies quality thresholds to remove low-quality reads
+2. **Quality Filtering (chopper)** - Filters reads based on quality scores and length thresholds
-5. **Sequence polishing** - Corrects sequencing errors common in long-read data
-6. **Clustering/OTU generation** - Groups similar sequences into operational taxonomic units (OTUs) or ASVs
+3. **Clustering (VSEARCH)** - Groups similar sequences into clusters/OTUs
-7. **Chimera filtering** - Identifies and removes potential chimeric sequences
-8. **ITS2 extraction** - Extracts and isolates the ITS2 subregion for improved taxonomic accuracy
+4. **Sequence Polishing (racon + medaka)** - Corrects sequencing errors to generate high-accuracy consensus sequences
+5. **ITS Extraction (ITSx)** - Extracts the ITS region from fungal sequences (optional)
-9. **Taxonomy assignment** - Assigns taxonomic classification based on reference databases
+6. **Taxonomy Assignment (BLAST)** - Assigns taxonomic classification using BLAST against a reference database

 .. note::

-  The exact processing steps and their order may be customized in the PipeCraft2 interface.
-  The sequence described here represents a typical recommended workflow for fungal ITS2 barcoding with ONT data.
+  The FunBarONT pipeline is specifically designed for Oxford Nanopore fungal barcoding data.
+  All steps run automatically in sequence once the workflow is started.

 ____________________________________________________